 - 2½ tsp baking powder

 - 50g (½ cup) raw pistachios, chopped

 - 50g (2 tbsp.) honey

 - juice squeezed from 2 limes

-Pour into the tin and bake for 50 minutes or until a skewer inserted in the middle of the cake comes out clean.
-Leave to cool for 15 minutes.
+3. Pour into the tin and bake for 45-50 minutes or until a skewer inserted in the middle of the cake comes out clean.
+Keep it in the tin and leave to cool for 15 minutes.

 4. Prepare the syrup: boil the water and sugar for 5 minutes, then add the lime juice and boil for another 2 minutes.
 Take off the heat and add the rose water.

 5. Jab the cake, still in the tin, with a skewer all over; the more holes the moister it will be.
 Then spoon the syrup over the surface.
 Sprinkle the remaining pistachios over the top, then sieve a bit of caster sugar over it.
 If you have some preserved rose petals, they will look beautiful on the cake.